llengdorfer/ml_kit_firebase_ei/excerciseEI.md

   You can read through the following link for more information and context. https://developer.android.com/reference/android/widget/Toast
 #### TextView
-  There already is a TextView provided in the project.
-Its reference is accesible by ``textView``.
+  There already is a TextView object provided in the project.
+Its reference is accessible by ``textView``.
   To change the Text of a TextView you use the setText() method and again where the text "String" is you can specify the things you want to print out.
   ```
   textView.setText("String");